-The agreement with Bayer will terminate at the later of the date when patents expire that were issued in connection with product candidates discovered under the agreement, or on the last day when we or Bayer market or sell products commercialized under the agreement anywhere in the world.
+The agreement with Bayer will terminate at the later of the date when patents expire that were issued in connection with product candidates discovered under the agreement or on the last day that we or Bayer market or sell products commercialized under the agreement anywhere in the world.
+Patents related to Nexavar® begin to expire in 2020.

-During the years ended December 31, 2017, 2016 and 2015, Amgen recorded Nexavar[®] net profits of \$161 million, \$167 million and \$257 million, respectively, which were recognized as Other revenues in the Consolidated Statements of Income.
-During the years ended December 31, 2017, 2016 and 2015, Amgen recorded royalty income of \$133 million, \$137 million and \$72 million, respectively, in Other revenues in the Consolidated Statements of Income, pursuant to the 2015 amendment to the collaboration agreement.
-Net R&D expenses related to the agreement were not material for the years ended December 31, 2017, 2016, and 2015.
+During the years ended December 31, 2018, 2017 and 2016, Amgen recorded Nexavar® net profits of \$164 million, \$161 million and \$167 million, respectively, which were recognized as Other revenues in the Consolidated Statements of Income.
+During the years ended December 31, 2018, 2017 and 2016, Amgen recorded royalty income of \$91 million, \$133 million and \$137 million, respectively, in Other revenues in the Consolidated Statements of Income, pursuant to the 2015 amendment to the collaboration agreement.
+Net R&D expenses related to the agreement were not material for the years ended December 31, 2018, 2017 and 2016.

 In addition to the collaborations discussed above, we have various others that are not individually significant to our business at this time.
-Pursuant to the terms of those agreements, we may be required to pay or we may receive additional amounts upon the achievement of various development and commercial milestones which in the aggregate could be significant.
-We may also incur or have reimbursed to us significant R&D costs if the related product candidate were to advance to late stage clinical trials.
+Pursuant to the terms of those agreements, we may be required to pay or we may receive additional amounts upon the achievement of various development and commercial milestones, which in the aggregate could be significant.
+We may also incur or have reimbursed to us significant R&D costs if the related product candidate were to advance to late-stage clinical trials.
 In addition, if any products related to these collaborations are approved for sale, we may be required to pay or we may receive significant royalties on future sales.
 The payment of these amounts, however, is contingent upon the occurrence of various future events, which have a high degree of uncertainty of occurrence.

-8. Related party transactions
+10. Related party transactions

-As of December 31, 2017 and 2016, we owned a 50% interest in K-A, a corporation formed in 1984 with Kirin Holdings Company, Limited (Kirin) for the development and commercialization of certain products based on advanced biotechnology.
-All of our rights to manufacture and market certain products including pegfilgrastim, granulocyte colony-stimulating factor, darbepoetin alfa, recombinant human erythropoietin and romiplostim are pursuant to exclusive licenses from K-A, which we currently market under the brand names Neulasta[®], NEUPOGEN[®]/GRANULOKINE[®], Aranesp[®], EPOGEN[®] and Nplate[®], respectively.
-On October 30, 2017, we announced that we agreed to acquire the remaining 50% ownership of K-A from Kirin.
-The transaction will be accounted for as a business combination and was completed in the first quarter of 2018, making K-A a wholly owned subsidiary of Amgen.
-See Note 21, Subsequent event.
+As of December 31, 2017, we owned a 50% interest in K-A, a corporation formed in 1984 with Kirin for the development and commercialization of certain products based on advanced biotechnology.
+All of our rights to manufacture and market certain products including pegfilgrastim, filgrastim, darbepoetin alfa, recombinant human erythropoietin and romiplostim are pursuant to exclusive licenses from K-A, which we currently market under the brand names Neulasta[®], NEUPOGEN[®] (filgrastim)/GRANULOKINE[®], Aranesp[®], EPOGEN[®] and Nplate[®] (romiplostim), respectively.
+During the first quarter of 2018, we acquired the remaining 50% ownership of K-A from Kirin, making K-A a wholly owned subsidiary of Amgen.
+The transaction was accounted for as a business combination.
+K-A's results of operations are now included in our consolidated financial statements, and as a result, transactions between us and K-A are eliminated in consolidation.
+See Note 3, Business combinations.
+License agreements with Kirin and Johnson & Johnson (J&J) remain in place.

-Prior to the closing of the share acquisition, we accounted for our interest in K-A using the equity method and included our share of K-A's profits or losses in Selling, general and administrative expense in the Consolidated Statements of Income.
-For the years ended December 31, 2017, 2016 and 2015, our share of K-A's profits was \$68 million, \$58 million and \$65 million, respectively.
-The carrying value of our equity method investment in K-A was \$570 million and \$501 million as of December 31, 2017 and 2016, respectively, and is included in Other assets in the Consolidated Balance Sheets.
+Prior to the share acquisition, we accounted for our interest in K-A using the equity method and included our share of K-A's profits or losses in Selling, general and administrative expense in the Consolidated Statements of Income.
+Our share of K-A's profits was insignificant for the period January 1, 2018 through the 2018 share acquisition date.
+For the years ended December 31, 2017 and 2016, our share of K-A's profits was \$68 million and \$58 million, respectively.
+The carrying value of our equity method investment in K-A was \$570 million as of December 31, 2017, and is included in Other assets in the Consolidated Balance Sheets.